Falkland Island Cruises & Luxury Expeditions

 Falkland Islands Cruises occur during the summer, starting in late September or early October.
 This marks the beginning of the penguin breeding season, which ends as soon as March approaches.
 Wildlife-watching opportunities are excellent throughout the season, and the best month to take a cruise to the Falkland Islands depends on your preferences and wildlife-watching opportunities.

-The best time for cruising in the Falkland Islands is from November to February, as this is the warmest period and when wildlife activity is at its peak.
+The best time for cruising in the Falkland Islands is from November to February, as this is the warmest period, and wildlife activity is at its peak.
 During November, penguins and albatrosses are incubating their eggs.
 December is the best time to witness hatching and penguins walking for the first time.
 January and February are excellent months to see Rockhopper and Gentoo penguins in their creches.

 Type Of Falkland Islands Cruises